 - Radar Images

 - Satellite pictures

 Met Éireann Services to the Legal Sector

 Met Éireann provides weather reports for the legal, insurance and engineering professions or from private enquirers.
 A report is produced by a professional Meteorologist who examines all relevant information and gives an opinion on the actual weather.
-Requests for reports should be sent by post to Climate Enquiries, Met Éireann, Glasnevin Hill, Dublin 9.
+Only online applications are accepted.

-Urgent reports usually can be provided within two working days on payment of a 50% surcharge.
+Urgent reports are usually provided within 2 to 3 working days on payment of a 50% surcharge.

 Meteorologist reports are provided under the terms of the Met Éireann “Statement of Public-Service Functions” and attract a charge* which represents the cost of provision of the service.
 The charge is based on the number of hours taken to produce the report with a minimum of 1 hour.
 For a report covering a single location for a single day, the minimum charge is applied.
 Current charges are available here.